About

 To do this, I use the credit card that earns me the most amount of points wherever I can.
 For me, this is my AMEX Velocity Platinum Card.
 I love this card, because you get complimentary international travel insurance, a free return flight every year, free lounge access in certain places as well as great points-earning rates (some of the best out there) on everyday purchases.
 It also has a great sign-up bonus for new card members.

-For all other purchases (ie. where AMEX is not accepted), I use a Velocity High Flyer Visa card, as it too has a great sign-up points bonus for new users, gives you a bunch of complimentary free flight ‘credit’ to towards a Virgin flight each year, as well as a decent points-earn rate (though, not as good as the AMEX mentioned above).
+For all other purchases (ie. where AMEX is not accepted), I use a NAB Rewards Platinum Visa card, as it too has a great sign-up points bonus for new users, gives you a bunch of complimentary free flight ‘credit’ to towards a Virgin flight each year, as well as a decent points-earn rate (though, not as good as the AMEX mentioned above).
 Either way, regardless of the card I have to use, I earn points on every dollar spent.

 But No One Takes AMEX, Right?